 Mug betting is the act of placing bets on markets that don’t have offers.
-This helps us to appear like an average punter and increases our chances of keeping our accounts open and unrestricted.
+This will help you to appear like an average punter and increase your chances of keeping your accounts open and unrestricted.

 The subject of mug betting is a hotly debated topic and the simple truth is that nobody knows what the best mug betting practices are, or if it’s worth doing at all.

 When I first published this guide, it was filled with tips on how to avoid being gubbed.
-I’ve since amended it as there is no concrete formula, but I’m happy to share my personal views on how we can maximise our chances of keeping our accounts open.
+I’ve since amended it as there is no concrete formula, but I’m happy to share my personal views on how you can maximise your chances of keeping your accounts open.

 Just like any other company, all bookmakers have a business model and if a customer doesn’t satisfy that model, bookmakers will restrict their accounts.
 This is known as ‘gubbing’ and it makes good business sense for them to do so.

 The aim for the bookmaker is to seek out the profitable players who hurt their bottom line and ensure they retain their best customers, those that consistently lose money and line their pockets.

 It’s therefore important that you do your best to fly under the radar and avoid arousing suspicion.

 All bookmakers have a risk-management team.
 These people are specifically employed to distinguish between ‘clever’ punters and ‘mug’ punters.